-Because of the differences in oral, anal and vaginal sex, it is recommended that blood, urine, and appropriate swab testing be performed to confirm or deny the presence of an infection.
-Visit EzCare STD Clinic in San Francisco to do STD testing and treatment today.
+Because of the differences in oral, anal, and vaginal sex, it is recommended that blood, urine, and appropriate swab testing be performed to confirm or deny the presence of an infection.
+Visit EZCare STD Clinic in San Francisco to do STD testing and treatment today.

 STD Treatment Clinic in San Francisco

 There are effective treatments that can manage the symptoms of these diseases and help infected individuals live a normal life, but the diseases themselves are not curable at this time.

-Individuals who live in the San Francisco area and need to seek a medical clinic to evaluate their sexual health, EZCare Clinic located at 1884 Market Street is a responsible practice.
+For individuals who live in the San Francisco area and need to seek a medical clinic to evaluate their sexual health, EZCare Clinic located at 1884 Market Street is a responsible practice.
 Hours of operation are 11 am to 7 pm daily.
 Yes, our STD Clinic for women is open Saturdays and Sundays.